Technical DSEAR Training for Explosion Safety

 - Documentation for Compliance (DSEAR EPD examples)

-Competence Verification: Competence Certification can be issued based on assessment of workplace activities, assessment of workplace projects is quoted separately based on the level and scope of competence to verified.
-Competence verification is project based and quoted additionally based on the range of competences to be assessed.
+Competence Certification can be issued based on assessment of workplace activities, assessment of workplace projects is quoted separately based on the level and scope of competence to verified.
+Competence verification is project based and quoted additionally based on the range of competencies to be assessed.
+Please follow the link for further information